-Erica Ivack and Ned Linehan represent a new wave of homeowners in Denver who have taken advantage of the ability to work remotely.
+Erica Ivack and Ned Linehan represent a new wave of newlywed couples and homeowners in Denver who have taken advantage of the ability to work remotely.

 Originally from Pittsburgh, the recent newlyweds decided to get married in Denver and ultimately decided the Mile High City was going to be their new home.

 While the couple’s home buying experience may not be typical of most, it illustrates how it can be done efficiently and effectively despite an extremely competitive market.
 If you’ve been debating whether now is a good time to buy, Usaj Realty would love to walk you through your options and help you determine if now makes sense to start building wealth through a home purchase.
 According to First American, “for the majority of households that transition into homeownership, the most recent data reinforces that housing is one of the biggest positive drivers of wealth creation.”

 Set Yourself Up for Success with a Plan

 Erica and Ned worked with Usaj Realty real estate broker Andrea Henderson on the purchase of their new home.
 By keeping an open mind on Denver neighborhoods and the type of home they wanted, the couple eventually found a “perfect” home for them.

 “We were looking for a home in a walkable fun area,” they commented.
 “It did change over time, however.
 At first, we were looking for a Victorian home with a lot of charm but we ended up falling for a modern newer build.
 And yes, that’s a big switch but we understood the importance of being open-minded and not focusing on any one style.
 It was important to not get bogged down.”

 Being newcomers to the area, Henderson helped Ivack and Linehan get a feel for the various neighborhoods and how they could best set themselves apart from others when making an offer.
 By showing them comparable real estate sales, explaining ways to get an offer accepted, and being flexible with terms, they were able to get under contract in just two weeks.